constellation-app/constellation/CoreAnalyticView/src/au/gov/asd/tac/constellation/views/analyticview/docs/analytic-local-clustering-coefficient.md

 of relationships that exist in the neighbourhood compared to the number of relationships that could possibly exist.
 It is a measure of a node’s interconnectedness.

+## Parameters

+-   *Transaction Types* - Calculate on only the subgraph of transactions of these types
+-   *Normalise By Max Available Score* - Normalise calculated scores by the maximum calculated score